Award Winning Occupational Therapy Service

 Madelin Manley

-Madelin is one of the newest members of the team at Cork OT Services.
+Madelin is the office manager and is, most likely, the voice you will hear when you ring us.
 With a background in human resources, she brings a strategic focus on how to manage the office (and all of us!).
-She is excellent at IT management and administration and is the voice you are most likely to hear when you ring us.
+She is excellent at IT management and problem solving.

 Learn more